A Taste of France in your AIP Kitchen

 - It’s available in Paperback through Amazon, or as a PDF ebook.

 I was lucky enough to taste-test this recipe when Sophie was writing her cookbook.
 I think it’s the perfect example of what her cookbook represents.
 It’s simple to prepare, full of flavor, focuses on fresh ingredients, and is absolutely delicious.Print

 More Delicious Recipes & Resources

-The winner was chosen with a random number generator on 6/18/2016.
+Update: A giveaway was held to celebrate the publication of this book, and the winner was chosen with a random number generator.
 Congratulations to Jennifer Cvelic!
 If you didn’t win, don’t despair.
 You can buy your own copy here.